AdamEssenmacher/MemoryToolkit.Maui/README.md

 Also, the nature of leaks in MAUI often makes them platform-specific, so be sure to test all of your target platforms separately.

 # Scoreboard
-A running list of leaks discovered or isolated using this toolkit.
+:white_square_button:: Discovered and/or isolated, but not mitigated

+:wrench:: Compartmentalized with MemoryToolkit.Maui

+:muscle:: Fixed with MemoryToolkit.Maui

+:white_check_mark:: Fixed in source

-- :white_square_button: https://github.com/dotnet/maui/issues/20163 Border leaks when StrokeShape is set via global style (as the OOTB MAUI template does)
+- :white_square_button: https://github.com/dotnet/maui/issues/20163 Border leaks when StrokeShape is set via global style (as the OOTB MAUI template does), cascading to the page.
+- :white_square_button: https://github.com/roubachof/Sharpnado.CollectionView/pull/113 Native resources disposed in wrong order causes leak cascading to the page.
-- :white_square_button: https://github.com/dotnet/maui/issues/20094 Page-level leak when using modal navigation in iOS.
+- :wrench: https://github.com/dotnet/maui/issues/20094 Page-level leak when using modal navigation in iOS.
-- :white_square_button: https://github.com/dotnet/maui/issues/20119 Navigation page leaks on iOS unless DisconnectHandler() is called
+- :wrench: https://github.com/dotnet/maui/issues/20119 Navigation page leaks on iOS unless DisconnectHandler() is called.
+- :muscle: https://github.com/dotnet/maui/issues/20025 ListView on iOS needs Dispose() called on handler to prevent leak, which cascades to the page.
-- :white_square_button: https://github.com/mono/SkiaSharp.Extended/issues/250 SKLottieView captures window Dispatcher as long as InAnimationEnabled is true
+- :muscle: https://github.com/mono/SkiaSharp.Extended/issues/250 SKLottieView captures window Dispatcher as long as InAnimationEnabled is true, cascading to the page (* fix requires custom deconstruction hook).
-- :white_square_button: https://github.com/dotnet/maui/issues/20121 iOS Border leaks when StrokeShape is set, cascading to the page.
+- :muscle: https://github.com/dotnet/maui/issues/20121 iOS Border leaks when StrokeShape is set, cascading to the page.
 - :white_check_mark: https://github.com/roubachof/Sharpnado.CollectionView/issues/110 Strong event subscription in renderer causes control to leak, cascading to the page.
 - :white_check_mark: https://github.com/roubachof/Sharpnado.CollectionView/pull/112 Explicit cleanup required on iOS to avoid ref counting leak, cascading to the page.